Rozuo/Projects/README.md

 # Projects
  This is all the majority of my work done outside of my education of MacEwan University.
+In AFinal I do not own any of the art/sound assets.
+All code was implemented by myself in 2 weeks.

 # Hackthons
 *SpaceApps Challenge:*